Jury Selection in Connecticut Civil Court:

 “Summary judgment should not be granted on the basis of a qualified immunity defense premised on an assertion of objective reasonableness unless the defendant ‘show[s] that no reasonable jury, viewing the evidence in the light most favorable to the plaintiff, could conclude that the defendant’s actions were objectively unreasonable in light of clearly established law.’”
 Id., quoting Ford v.
 Moore, 237 F.3d 156, 162 (2d Cir.
 2001).

-“Further, given the difficult problem posed by a suit for the use of deadly force, in which ‘the witness most likely to contradict [the police officer’s] story-the person hot dead-is unable to testify[,] the court may not simply accept what may be a self-serving account by the police officer’” O’Bert, supra, quoting Scott v.
+“Further, given the difficult problem posed by a suit for the use of deadly force, in which ‘the witness most likely to contradict [the police officer’s] story-the person not dead-is unable to testify[,] the court may not simply accept what may be a self-serving account by the police officer’” O’Bert, supra, quoting Scott v.
 Henrich, supra, at 915.

 Although we do not require a case “directly on point” to hold that a defendant's conduct violated a clearly established right, “existing precedent must have placed the statutory or constitutional question beyond debate.”
 White v.
 Pauly, 580 U.S. 73, 137 S. Ct.
 548, 551, 196 L.Ed.2d 463 (2017); Terebesi v.
 Toresso, 764 F.3d 217, 231 (2d Cir.
 2014).